Gangapur, Varanasi

 Gangapur is a town and a nagar panchayat in Varanasi district in the state of Uttar Pradesh, India.
+It was the capital of Gautam Bhumihars.
+The town has a redstone fort built by Balawant Singh, which is now utilised as an educational campus.

 Demographics

 As of the 2001 Census of India, Gangapur had a population of 6,388.
 Males constitute 53% of the population and females 47%.
 Gangapur has an average literacy rate of 55%, lower than the national average of 59.5%: male literacy is 63%, and female literacy is 46%.
 In Gangapur, 20% of the population is under 6 years of age.